FunnelKitBlogs

 Drag and drop the different content widgets to design the checkout page the way you want.

-Use the left menu to design your checkout form, including breadcrumbs of your checkout page steps, button styling, checkout form field widths, and more.
+Use the left menu to upload logo, design your checkout form, including breadcrumbs of your checkout page steps, button styling, checkout form field widths, and more.

 Use elementor widgets to transform the look of your checkout form and page without using woocommerce checkout hooks